Mistaken Identity

 Alice

-Well, that is not great.
+I see.
+(Trying to lighten the mood.)
 But, at least you got out of Pottersville, right?

 Bob